44 Lantern Centerpieces to Illuminate Your Wedding Reception Tables

 PHOTO BY BIA SAMPAIO

-Instead of making your lanterns the focal point of your wedding table centerpieces, use the light fixture as a supporting role.
-Accentuate colorful floral arrangements of peonies and roses with vibrant vases and brightly-colored taper candles.
+Instead of making lanterns the primary part of your centerpieces, present them in a subdued way.
+Accentuate colorful floral arrangements of peonies and roses with vibrant vases and effervescent taper candles.
 We love this idea for garden nuptials or rustic fêtes with a fun color scheme.

 camp inspired lantern with yellow flowers and plaid table runner